-Year Targets (from 2018 baseline where applicable) 2022 Include all manufacturing facilities in our metrics 2025 Reduce energy intensity by 5% Reduce CO2/GHG emissions intensity by 5% Reduce water intake intensity by 5% Increase recycled materials used in production to 80% 2030 Reduce energy intensity by 7% Reduce CO2/GHG emissions intensity by 7% Reduce water intake intensity by 8% Increase recycled materials used in production to 83%
+Year Targets (from 2018 baseline where applicable) 2022 Include all manufacturing facilities in our metrics (ACHIEVED) 2025 Reduce energy intensity by 5% Reduce CO2/GHG emissions intensity by 5% Reduce water intake intensity by 5% Increase recycled materials used in production to 80% 2030 Reduce energy intensity by 7% Reduce CO2/GHG emissions intensity by 7% Reduce water intake intensity by 8% Increase recycled materials used in production to 83%

-As we continue to identify, assess and manage climate-related risks over the course of 2022, we intend to re-evaluate our previouslyarticulated environmental sustainability goals, including our specific goals pertaining to GHG reductions, to ensure that our goals are aligned with, and meaningful in the context of, change in our business and the evolving expectations of our stakeholders.
+As we continue to identify, assess and manage climate-related risks over the course of 2022, we are re-evaluating our previously-articulated environmental sustainability goals, including our specific goals pertaining to GHG reductions, to ensure that our goals are aligned with, and meaningful in the context of, change in our business and the evolving expectations of our stakeholders.
+We currently anticipate announcing new, more challenging 2030 carbon-reduction targets within the next twelve months.